artefactual-labs/am-do-2-atom-do/README.md

 ![image](https://user-images.githubusercontent.com/672121/114941839-81333880-9df8-11eb-8bf2-d330afeba688.png)

 The enhanced digital object metadata feature will work for users of integrated Archivematica and AtoM installations from release 2.7 forward.
-All the digital objects they may have ingested into Archivematica and described in AtoM prior to it will not use this feature by default.
+All the digital objects they may have ingested into Archivematica and described in AtoM prior to the upgrade will not be displayed.

 # Purpose

-The purpose of this script is to update all the legacy data in AtoM 2.7 installations with related Archivematica metadata to enable the enhanced digital object metadata feature for all the digital objects currently in the system.
+The purpose of this script is to update all the legacy data in AtoM 2.7 installations with related Archivematica metadata to enable the enhanced digital object metadata feature for all the digital objects in the system.

 # Methodology